- First of All, What is Employee Engagement?

 A study has found that 63% of the employees wanted to quit because inappropriate communication interfered with their ability to do seamless tasks.
 Many professionals are working as distributed teams making the interaction difficult.

 Thankfully, we have the technology to fix this issue.
-Remote working tools like Slack, Zoom, and Skype helps to stay connected with the virtual team members.
-Employers must incorporate online tools to help the remote workforce.
-It allows the communication flow without a break in the task.
+Remote working tools like Slack, Zoom, and Skype help to stay connected with the virtual team members.
+Employers must incorporate online tools and an employee engagement platform to help the remote workforce.
+Additionally, implementing digital recognition tools allows the communication flow without a break in the task while enabling real-time appreciation and feedback.

 -